tgteacher/BigData-LA1/ASSIGNMENT.md

 ## Task

-Write a Python script that prints the list of unique parks where trees from the data set passed as first argument were treated.
-The list must be ordered alphabetically.
+Write a Python script that prints the list of unique parks where trees were treated.
+The list must be ordered alphabetically (case-insensitive sort).
+Every element in the list must be printed on a new line.

 ## Required syntax